-- 1. Move the mouse cursor down to the taskbar at the bottom of your screen and rightclick the Start button. - 2.
+- 1. Move the mouse cursor down to the taskbar at the bottom of your screen and right-click the Start button. - 2.
 Choose Explore. - 3.
 On the left pane of Windows Explorer, click the drive where you want to create the new folder.
 If you don't know where to create the folder, choose the drive where AutoCAD or AutoCAD LT is installed.
-If you're on a network, choose the drive that represents your computer. - 4.
+If you're on a network, choose the drive that represents your computer.
+If you keep your work in subfolders of the My Documents (Documents in Windows Vista) folder, click that folder. - 4.
 If you want to make a subfolder (a folder within a folder), choose the folder where you want to create the subfolder. - 5.
-From the Explorer menu, choose File A New Folder.
+From the Explorer menu, choose File → New → Folder, or Organize → New Folder.
 A new, highlighted folder, named New Folder, appears in the right pane.
 You may have to scroll down to see it. - 6.
 Type AutoCAD Bible for the folder name and press Enter.
-(If you did the exercises from a previous edition of this book, such as AutoCAD 2006 Bible, and you already have a folder named AutoCAD Bible, first rename the original folder to something such as ACAD2006Bible.)
+(If you did the exercises from a previous edition of this book, such as AutoCAD 2007 and AutoCAD LT 2007 Bible, and you already have a folder named AutoCAD Bible, first rename the original folder to something such as ACAD2007Bible.)